Our Taino Heritage

 REFERENCES

-• Ana Mari-á translates to flower (ana) of the Santa Maria or Calophyllum calaba tree, a tree with white fragrant flowers that was used by Tainos to make canoes.
-Website references to Santa Maria tree from the US Forest Service.
+• Ana Mari-á translates to flower (ana) of the Maria tree (Santa Maria, Calophyllum calaba), a tall, strong tree with white fragrant flowers, native to Puerto Rico, that was used by Tainos to make canoes.
+[Reference].

 • "Vast Taino Archeological Finding Uncovered in Utuado," Voz del Pueblo Taino, Volume 8, Issue 1, January-March 2005.
 [Link]